camillecoding/MechaCar_Statistical_Analysis/README.md

 <img width="917" alt="Screen Shot 2022-03-24 at 9 03 16 PM" src="https://user-images.githubusercontent.com/95657458/160034585-8066ed29-fa42-460c-ab42-7ec34094363e.png">

 The design specifications for this prototype car require that the suspension coils not exceed 100 lbs per square inch.
-According to this manufacturing data, the prototype exceeds these requirements.
+According to this manufacturing data, the prototype in Lot 3 exceeds these requirements.
+The mean and median are lower than the expected values.
+More importantly, the variance (170) and standard deviation (13.0) in this lot are well above the expected values of  62.29 and 7.89, respectively.

+## T-Tests on Suspension Coils ##